jdyeakel/jdyeakel.github.io/teaching/ecology/syllabus.md

         * Readings will also be assigned for the Discussion section and instead of the book for some lectures.
 These are required and will be provided on the course website.
         * Note: earlier editions (1st, 2nd, 3rd) of this textbook may be used but are not recommended.
     * ***In-class laptops or tablets***
         * Each student will be expected to have access to a laptop or tablet during lectures and discussion sections to explore ecological models.
 Any operating system will suffice, as will iPads or similar tablet-like devices.
-Smartphones are ***not*** recommended.
+Smartphones are ***not*** allowed.
     * ***Course Assignments and Projects***
-        * **Homework**: Throughout the semester,  homework assignments will be assigned, consisting of exercises provided by the Teaching Assistant/Instructor. ***Homework assignments will be delivered via Canvas***
+        * **Homework**: Throughout the semester,  homework assignments will be assigned, consisting of exercises provided by the Teaching Assistant/Instructor.
         <!-- * **Quizzes**: Quizzes will be given periodically during the lecture period.
 They will not necessarily be announced. -->
         * **Discussion Activities**: All students are required to go to their respective Discussion Sections and participate/engage in the discussions and activities conducted in the section.
-Your discussion grade will take into account both participation and responses to Discussion assignments. ***Discussion sections will take place via Zoom and are mandatory to attend synchronously.***
+Your discussion grade will take into account both participation and responses to Discussion assignments.
-        * **Exams**: There will be **2** “midterm” exams during the semester and **1** comprehensive final.
+        * **Exams**: There will be **3** “midterm” exams during the semester and **1** comprehensive final.
 There will be no make-up exams or early exams.
 If you are sick during an exam, you must supply a note from your doctor verifying your illness.
 Your grade for the missed exam will be based on your average score from the other exams.
-You cannot miss more than one exam for an excused illness and taking the final is mandatory in order to pass the course. ***Exams will be delivered remotely via Canvas.***
+You cannot miss more than one exam for an excused illness and taking the final is mandatory in order to pass the course.
-        * ***Grading***: Your final grade will be based on the following: lecture attendance: 10%; discussion section participation & activities: 20%; homework: 20%; midterms: 30% (two, 15% each); and comprehensive final exam: 20%.
+        * ***Grading***: Your final grade will be based on the following: lecture attendance: 10%; discussion section participation & activities: 25%; homework: 20%; midterms: 30% (three, 10% each); and comprehensive final exam: 15%.
         * Grades will be given using the approximate framework: A: 90 - 100%, B: 80 - 90%, C: 70 - 80%, D: 60 - 70%, F: < 60%.
 This framework is subject to change given the distribution of the final grades.
         * Late assignments (e.g., homework) will not be accepted.